-Meare Heath: some vendors are marketing basic 'self' flatbows as Meare Heaths - which they are NOT!
+Some vendors are marketing basic 'self' flatbows as Meare Heaths - which they are NOT!
 I have studied this bow first hand and made approximations for TV and for sale.
-It is distinct and unique.
+It is distinct and unique, and I have been making approximations for many years.
 See the ash version, left.
 Please take a look at my Meare Heath information.

 TRADITIONAL ARCHERY SPECIALISTS

 TRADITIONAL BOWS ARROWS & ASSOCIATED EQUIPMENT FOR ARCHERS